cjpatton/draft-hoypat-httpbis-message-signatures-ekm/draft-hoypat-httpbis-message-signatures-ekm.md

 1. some components of the message may not available at the time of signing or verification.

-To accommodate these limitations, {{!RFC9421}} defines a number of common components and specifies rules for transforming components into the input to the signature algorithm or MAC.
+To accommodate these limitations, HTTP Message Signature defines a number of common components and specifies rules for transforming components into the input to the signature algorithm.
 The value of most components are extracted directly from the bytes of the HTTP message; others are derived from the message through a well-specified process.